 10. Keep your cool with blue

 If you didn’t think blue was made for cozy bedroom ideas, think again.
-Blue is scientifically proven to induce calm, and is therefore an effortlessly relaxing choice for any bedroom – it also lends itself really well to pairing with neutrals and white for a simple but elegant scheme.
+Blue is scientifically proven to induce calm, and is therefore blue bedroom ideas are an effortlessly relaxing choice for any bedroom – it also lends itself really well to pairing with neutrals and white for a simple but elegant scheme.

 In this room, a faded navy blue is used across multiple textile elements and is paired with pale cream.
 Blue’s cooler tones balance the warmth of the neutrals, meaning little more is needed to make this room feel chic and well considered.